 1. Prioritize the essentials

 This pandemic really shed light and allowed me to focus on what's important.
 On the most practical side, it's a slap on the face reminding me how financially unprepared I am for emergencies.
-I'm not proud of that, because I do try to be as prepared as I could be, investing in the future so I can retire comfortably, but I guess it's not enough still.
+I'm not proud of that, because I do try to be as prepared as I could be, investing in the future so I can retire comfortably, perhaps saving to own a property like a condo in The Rise Makati, the list goes on and on.
 It's super true that one major hospitalisation can be the defining factor of a person suddenly going into poverty.
 It's scary!

 The overall lack of security and complete uncertainty on all fronts: health, job, and personal relationships makes going through this pandemic situation harder than it should be.
 I think because everyone is going through the same spiral, there's no solid ground.
 Everyone's just trying to survive as well, and while I believe you should strive to hold your ground on your own, the lack of safety blanket makes it easier to just sink deep into the spiral instead.